Updated 25/05/2026

 Mechanistic pathways and future research directions

 While the UC San Diego study establishes robust epidemiological evidence of sex-specific risk factor sensitivity, the underlying mechanisms remain incompletely understood.
-Potential explanations include differential oestrogen signalling in neuroinflammation, sex-specific patterns of tau and amyloid pathology, and divergent microglial activation profiles between women and men.
+The researchers note that potential explanations include differential oestrogen signalling in neuroinflammation, sex-specific patterns of tau and amyloid pathology, and divergent microglial activation profiles between women and men.
 Recent research published in Nature Medicine and The New England Journal of Medicine has begun to illuminate these biological pathways.

-Future mechanistic studies using neuroimaging, cerebrospinal fluid biomarkers, and post-mortem neuropathology will be essential to translate epidemiological findings into targeted interventions.
-The authors propose that understanding sex differences in Alzheimer’s biology could unlock new therapeutic targets benefiting both women and men.
-Investment in sex-stratified dementia research may represent one of the highest-yield opportunities in neurodegenerative disease science.
+The UC San Diego authors propose that understanding sex differences in Alzheimer’s biology could unlock new therapeutic targets benefiting both women and men.
 For deeper context, explore our New Studies coverage of dementia research.

 Women demonstrate heightened sensitivity to established dementia risk factors including hypertension, diabetes, and cardiovascular disease, suggesting that sex-specific prevention strategies could significantly reduce Alzheimer’s burden in women.